ajpc500/ajpc500.github.io/_posts/2022-03-22-Targeting-Visual-Studio-Code-For-macOS.md

 From an offensive testing perspective, macOS VSCode has already been explored by others as a means of persistence and code execution. [@domchell](https://twitter.com/domchell/)'s [blog](https://www.mdsec.co.uk/2021/01/macos-post-exploitation-shenanigans-with-vscode-extensions/) highlights how a malicious VSCode extension could be used as a loader for JXA script content, while [@svcghost](https://twitter.com/svcghost) takes this further with a fully-fledged cross-platform Mythic C2 Agent, [Venus](https://github.com/MythicAgents/venus).

-Looking at this from another angle however - this short blog explores the situational awareness that can be gleaned from VSCode, should an operator have obtained an initial foothold.
-While also considering what sensitive data might be exposed, which would otherwise be protected by Apple's [oft-maligned](https://www.youtube.com/watch?v=W9GxnP8c8FU) 'Transparency, Consent and Control' framework, aka TCC.
+Looking at this from another angle however - this short blog explores the situational awareness that can be gleaned from VSCode, should an operator have obtained an initial foothold; while also considering what sensitive data might be exposed, which would otherwise be protected by Apple's [oft-maligned](https://www.youtube.com/watch?v=W9GxnP8c8FU) 'Transparency, Consent and Control' framework, aka TCC.
 We'll also see these reconnaissance activities operationalised in the Mythic [Medusa](https://github.com/MythicAgents/Medusa) agent.

 ## TL;DR